Ear, Nose, and Throat Facts

 Middle ear (tympanic cavity), consisting of:

 Ossicles.
-These are the three small bones that are connected and transmit the sound waves to the inner ear.
+These are the 3 small bones that are connected and transmit the sound waves to the inner ear.
 The bones are called:

 Eustachian tube.
 A canal that links the middle ear with the back of the nose.
 The eustachian tube helps to equalize the pressure in the middle ear.
 Having the same pressure allows for the proper transfer of sound waves.
 The eustachian tube is lined with mucous, just like the inside of the nose and throat.